 Fire propagation tests on facades (LEPIR II test, BS 8414…).

-A fire propagation test can be performed to estimate the behaviour of a façade system.
-The purpose of LEPIR II test is to examine the lateral spread of a fire as well as the spread of fire into the façade or through the façade-floor junction.
-This test is in some cases recommended by the fire regulations applicable to the types of buildings for which the system is intended (3rd and 4th family dwellings, ERP such as Establishment Receiving the Public, offices, etc.,) or depending on its design (presence of combustible insulation, air space, etc.).
+A fire propagation test can be performed to estimate the performance of a façade system.
+The purpose of such testing is to examine the lateral spread of a fire and its spread within cladding or across the façade–floor interface.
+In some cases such a test is recommended by fire regulations applicable to the types of buildings for which the system is intended (France’s Class 3 and Class 4 dwellings, buildings open to the public, offices, etc.), depending on its design (use of combustible insulation, air gap, etc.).